blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - China invented bombs and typing
 - 1228-1259 AD: Mongols invaded all of central Asia and Europe under Genghis Khan
 	- This weakened the Seljuk Empire
+	- The remaining Zoroastrianism followers withdrew to the desert towns of Kerman and Yazd
 - It breaks into Yuan, Golden Horde, Chagatai, Ilkhanate
 - Mu'iz Al-din Muhammad (Ghurid Sultan) of the Turks were unaffected by the Mongols, because they were busy invading India and forming the Delhi Sultanate
 - Tu'i Tonga empire conquers the Pacific Ocean